 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 98.9% of the total number of points available, with 5.7% clinical exception reporting.
-(Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
+The most recent published results were 98.4% of the total number of points available, with 8.8% clinical exception reporting.
+(Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects.)
 This practice was not an outlier for any QOF (or other national) clinical targets.
 Data from 2014/15 showed:

-Performance for diabetes related indicators was above the Clinical Commissioning Group (CCG) and national average.
-For example, 77% of patients had well-controlled diabetes, indicated by specific blood test results, compared to the CCG average of 72% and the national average of 78%.
-The number of patients who had received an annual review for diabetes was 94% which was above the CCG average of 86% and national average of 88%.
+- Performance for diabetes related indicators was in line with the Clinical Commissioning Group (CCG) and national average.
+For example, 79% of patients had well-controlled diabetes, indicated by specific blood test results, compared to the CCG average of 72% and the national average of 78%.
+The number of patients who had received an annual review for diabetes was 96% which was above the CCG average of 86% and national average of 88%. - The percentage of patients over 75 with a fragility fracture who were on the appropriate bone sparing agent was 0%, which was significantly below the CCG

-- The percentage of patients with atrial fibrillation treated with anticoagulation or antiplatelet therapy was 98%, which was in line the CCG average of 98% and national average of 98%. - Performance for mental health related indicators was above or in-line the CCG and national averages; 92% of patients had received an annual review compared with the CCG average of 85% and national average of 88%. - The number of patients with dementia who had received annual reviews was 86% which was above the CCG average of 85% and national average of 84%. - The number of patients with Chronic Obstructive Pulmonary Disease (COPD) who had received annual reviews was 99% compared with the CCG average of 92% and national average of 90%.
+- average of 95% and national average of 93%.
+During the inspection we found that the practice had five patients who were on appropriate bone sparing agent; however these patients were not appropriately coded. - The percentage of patients with atrial fibrillation treated with anticoagulation or antiplatelet therapy was 100% (0% exception reporting), which was in line with the CCG average of 98% and national average of 98%. - Performance for mental health related indicators was above the CCG and national averages; 100% (10.2% exception reporting) of patients had received an annual review compared with the CCG average of 85% and national average of 88%. - The number of patients with dementia (16 patients) who had received annual reviews was 100% (6.7% exception reporting) which was above the CCG average of 85% and national average of 84%. - The number of patients with Chronic Obstructive Pulmonary Disease (COPD) who had received annual reviews was 100% (33.3% exception reporting) compared with the CCG average of 92% and national average of 90%.
+Due to the low prevalence of COPD the practice developed a list of potential patients and had identified 12 new patients.